 PHILADELPHIA FLYERS NOTES:

-QUICK HITS – Philadelphia netted a season-high three goals in the first period Nov.
+– Philadelphia netted a season-high three goals in the first period Nov.
 3 at BUF.
-The Flyers lead the League with 18 first period goals. – The Flyers also rank T-1st in the NHL in shorthanded goals (4). – Philadelphia is 5-1-0 this season when scoring first and ranks T-4th in the NHL in wins when scoring first. – The Flyers have tallied 40-plus shots in three games this season and rank third in the League in shots (376).
+The Flyers rank second in the League with 18 first period goals. – The Flyers also rank T-1st in the NHL in shorthanded goals (4). – Philadelphia is 5-1-0 this season when scoring first and ranks T-6th in the NHL in wins when scoring first. – The Flyers have tallied 40-plus shots in three games this season and rank fourth in the League in shots (415).

-VS. THE WEST – Philadelphia plays its second contest of a four-game streak against a Western Conference opponent Tuesday (0-1-0). – The Flyers will face a Western team in 11 of 15 games (Oct.
+– Philadelphia plays its third contest of a four-game streak against a Western Conference opponent Friday (0-2-0). – The Flyers will face a Western team in 11 of 15 games (Oct.
 17-Nov.
 18). – Philadelphia went 3-2-1 in a season-long six-game stretch against a Western Conference team, Oct.
-17-28. – The Flyers are 1-0-1 against Central Division teams and 2-3-0 against Pacific Division teams this season. – Philadelphia is 13-12-4 in the last 29 games against a Western Conference opponent.
+17-28. – The Flyers are 1-0-1 against Central Division teams and 2-4-0 against Pacific Division teams this season. – Philadelphia is 13-13-4 in the last 30 games against a Western Conference opponent.

 – Friday’s and Saturday’s games mark the Flyers second of 12 back-to-back sets this season. – This set marks the first of four road back-to-backs this season: – Nov.
 10 at ANA; Nov.
 11 at LAK – Dec.
 28 at VAN; Dec.
 29 at SEA – Jan.
 12 at MIN; Jan.
 13 at WPG – April 5 at BUF; April 6 at CBJ – The Flyers are 1-0-0 in the first game of a back-to-back and 0-1-0 in the second contest this season